 Electives (18 hours)

-12 hours of additional electives from the Department of Scientific Computing or other appropriate department.
+9 hours of additional electives from the Department of Scientific Computing or other appropriate department at the 3000/4000 level or from approved list.
 Students should consult the academic advisor regarding the selection of electives.

 Collateral Courses: (26 hours)